zendframework/zf2-documentation/docs/languages/en/modules/zend.loader.classmap-generator.rst

    it will assume the current working directory.

 **--output or -o**
    Where to write the autoload class map file.
-If not provided, assumes ".classmap.php" in the library directory.
+If not provided, assumes "autoload_classmap.php" in the library directory.

+**--append or -a**
+   Append to autoload file if it exists.

 **--overwrite or -w**
    If an autoload class map file already exists with the name as specified via the ``--output`` option, you can